Last updated: 11 September 2020

 If you have a prepayment meter, you could still qualify for the rebate.
 However, because you pay for your energy in advance, you’ll most likely receive a voucher to top up the meter (rather than a rebate after the fact).

-Core Group – The Core Group comprises fuel-poor pensioners, providing a direct £140 rebate into their energy account.
-It applies to anyone receiving the Pension Credit Guarantee, and the Department for Work and Pensions communicates with suppliers to identify energy customers who fall into this group.
-If in doubt, it’s always best to contact your supplier about eligibility.
+The Core Group comprises fuel-poor pensioners, providing a direct £140 rebate into their energy account.
+It applies to anyone receiving the Pension Credit Guarantee, and the Department for Work and Pensions contacts suppliers to identify energy customers who fall into this group.
+If in doubt, contact your supplier about eligibility.

 There are different procedures for receiving your funds depending on whether you fit into the Core or Broader Group.
 Here’s a closer look at how to apply for Warm Home Discount rebates, plus, we’ll explore the cases in which no application is needed.